Golaghat: Etymology

 There is another view, which is more sophisticated and older than the arrival of the British and Indian businessmen.
 During the Ahom kingdom era, there was a storehouse of cannonballs also locally called Gola and transported by local ferry Ghat, from which name Golaghat is derived.

 History

-Ancient history
+9th century

 The stone inscription of Nagajari-khanikar village of Sarupathar, dating back to the 5th century, reveals that there was an independent kingdom in Doyang – Dhansiri valley and the relics of ramparts, brick structures, temples and tanks etc. discovered in these areas suggest the presence of a kingdom during 9th and 10th century.

+Under Ahoms

 The Doyang – Dhansiri valley came under the rule of Ahom dynasty during the 16th century.
-Prior to that, this part was ruled by the Kacharis known as the Dimasas.
 During Ahom rule, this area was under Morongi-khowa Gohain, an administrative officer.